SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Methods

 \subsection{Binary Embedding}

 To maintain consistency with the binary activations of SNNs, we propose a binary embedding step to convert the continuous outputs of the embedding layer into binary spikes.
-The conversion is performed using a Heaviside function for feed-forward propagation, which maps the continuous values to binary spikes.
-As this is a non-differentiable function, the arctangent function (a Sigmoid-like shape) is applied as a `surrogate gradient' for backward propagation to provide a biased gradient estimator~\cite{fang2021deep, neftci2019surrogate}, which can be represented as:

-This allows us to convert continuous embedding values into spikes using non-differentiable functions, while still being able to perform backpropagation and update the weights of the embedding layer \cite{neftci2019surrogate}.
+The conversion is performed using a Heaviside function for feed-forward propagation which maps the continuous values to binary spikes.
+This allows us to convert continuous embedding values into spikes using non-differentiable functions, while still being able to perform backpropagation and update the weights of the embedding layer ~\citep{neftci2019surrogate}.
+During backpropagation, the arctangent surrogate function is applied as is the case with LIF neurons.